 - ¼ teaspoon cayenne pepper

-- For the dipping sauce, whisk together, yogurt, mayonnaise, chipotle, and 1 teaspoon lime juice; season with salt to taste.
+- Whisk together, yogurt, mayonnaise, chipotle, and 1 teaspoon lime juice; season with salt to taste.

-- For the shrimp, add shrimp to a large nonstick skillet over medium heat.
+- Add shrimp to a large nonstick skillet over medium heat.
 Cover and cook until shrimp are nearly cooked through and pink, 3–4 minutes.

 - Uncover and add butter, coriander, 1 teaspoon lime zest, smoked paprika, ½ teaspoon kosher salt and cayenne; stir to coat.
 Cook, stirring constantly, until shrimp are cooked through, about 1 minute more.
 Transfer shrimp to a serving bowl.